-We hold on to so many things that we don’t need, often because we believe we need them.
+We hold on to so many things that we don’t need, often because we might one day find them useful.
 However, when you declutter your space, you also declutter your mind.

-The first step to maximizing your small apartment is to note your most-used areas.
+The first step to maximizing your small apartment is to take note of your most-used areas.
 Start slow and steady.
-Don’t try to do all the spaces at once as it will leave you feeling overwhelmed and with more clutter.
+Don’t try to do all the spaces at once, as it will leave you feeling overwhelmed and more cluttered than when you started.
 Empty and clean each cabinet or drawer one by one.
 When you have the contents of the drawers in front of you, decide what you want to keep and what you want to toss.

 Quick tip: if you’re unsure of whether to keep or get rid of an item, place it in a bag, and set it aside.
 If you’ve forgotten about it within a couple of weeks, it’s time for it to go!

-Now that you’ve let go of the items you’re not using, the hard part is not buying new things to fill up your space.
+Now that you’ve let go of the items you’re not using, the hard part is not buying new things to refill the newly freed space.

-A good habit to have is getting rid of one item when you purchase a new one, in that way you don’t end up with too many things.
+A good habit to have is getting rid of an item when you purchase a new one; in that way you don’t end up with too many things.
 Maximize your space by purchasing items that are multipurpose.
 For example, bed frames with storage underneath or functional side tables that can be stacked, tucked away, or used as additional seating.

-Finally, although this may seem counterintuitive, our final tip is to opt for bigger, not smaller furniture.
-Of course, this rule needs to be used wisely, but when living off of the philosophy “less is more” it works quite well.
-Instead of buying lots of small furniture to fit in your limited space, consider opting for fewer but bigger pieces.
+Finally, although this may seem counterintuitive, our final tip is to opt for bigger (not smaller) furniture.
+Of course, this rule needs to be used wisely, but when living off of the philosophy “less is more,” it works quite well.
+Instead of buying lots of small furniture to fit into your limited space, consider opting for fewer but bigger pieces.
 Just be sure to keep the furniture proportional to your space.

 Mirrors truly transform your space for the better.